 Mozambique Holiday Packages to the Quirimbas Archipelago National Park will take visitors into a haven where turtles, dugongs, humpback whales, dolphins, sharks and even lion, leopard, elephant, buffalo, wild dog, hyena and diverse antelope all share this region.

-The Quirimbas National Park is located in six central districts of the Cabo Delgado Province, northern Mozambique and stretches about 7 506 square kilometers between mainland and ocean, inter-tidal and 11 island habitats.
+The Quirimbas National Park is located in six central districts of the Cabo Delgado Province, northern Mozambique and stretches about 7 506 square kilometres between mainland and ocean, inter-tidal and 11 island habitats.

 The goal is “to conserve the diversity, abundance, and ecological integrity of all physical and biological resources in the park area, so that they may be enjoyed and used productively by present and future generations”.
 The Park is extremely selective about high quality, low impact tourism developments where the communities also benefit.